jakobzhao/geog571/project/readme.md

 ## 2\.
 Submission

-Please submit the url link of your final project's github repository to the final project submission tab on Canvas. **(by 5:00pm on TBD)**.
+Please submit the url link of your final project's github repository to the final project submission tab on Canvas. **(on March 21st by 5:00pm)**.

 ## 3\.
 Presentation and peer review

-Academics often attend conferences where they share their discoveries and browse the work of others to gain new ideas and offer feedback. on **TBD**, we will hold a final presentation meeting at 361 Strand Hall (the GAZE lab).
 Each team (made up of an individual or pair) is expected to present their final project in ~10 minutes.
 And there will be a F&A session in 2 ~ 3 minutes.
 During the final presentation, each student will need to review all final projects and submit your review notes.

 ## 4\.
 Timeline

-1. **Submit your project proposal by 5:00pm on TBD**.
+1. **Submit your project proposal to Canvas Dropbox**.
 The proposal should at least contain the project topic, potential audience, and the possible data sources.

 2. The instructor and the TA will help each team look for data, map libraries and fine-tune the web map interface design.
 Each team will have one month to work on the final project.

 3. In the course of this term, the instructor and the TA will regularly remind each student to work progressively towards the final project.

-4. Submit the url link to the final project submission tab on Canvas **by 5:00pm on TBD.**
+4. Submit the url link to the final project submission tab on Canvas **on March 21st by 5:00pm.**

-5. **On December 1st, time - noon to 2:00pm **, we will hold a final project presentation meeting at 361 strand hall.
+5. **On March 19th during noon to 2:00pm **, we will hold a final project presentation meeting at digital earth lab.

 6. You will need to submit **peer review notes** for each project right after the presentation meeting.